 Guidance & Counseling

 The socio-emotional well-being and developmental progress of each child is an important part of Nido’s curriculum.
-Nido’s Early Childhood Center Guidance and Counseling Team offers support in accordance with the four primary interventions prescribed by the American School Counselor Association: Counseling, Consultation, Large Group Guidance, and Coordination.
+Nido’s Early Years School Guidance and Counseling Team offers support in accordance with the four primary interventions prescribed by the American School Counselor Association: Counseling, Consultation, Large Group Guidance, and Coordination.

 For individual counseling cases, we use a Student Support Team model, coordinating with the student’s teachers, parents, any outside specialists he or she might have, and Nido’s Learning Support Team, when warranted.
 Students are referred to counseling services by teachers, and counselors participate in classroom and recess observations in addition to managing curriculum, programming, and individual cases.
 Parents are an active part of the Guidance and Counseling process and are welcome to make appointments to speak with team members about concerns, with suggestions, or for parenting support.